- Comment Policy

 - Contact Us

-On May 14, 2015 I resigned from my job as a part-time Visiting Assistant Professor at Virginia Commonwealth University.
+On May 14, 2015 I resigned from my job as a part-time Visiting Assistant Professor at a local university.
 For three years I believed in its quest for student success; faculty/staff excellence and inclusion through professional development and retention; research and innovation; community impact; and accountability.
 According to my CV, it was a perfect fit.
 Only it wasn’t.
 Something was missing.
 Something that tied my particular experience to a much larger narrative, a narrative that frames black women’s experiences in academic institutions more generally, a narrative that makes diversity rhetoric fall short in real life, a narrative whose exclusionary practices hides behind policy and procedures.
 So, I resigned.
 I resigned because my labor and my black life matters.
 I resigned, because, as Toni Cade Bambara teaches us, we sometimes have to walk away from the institution in order to tell the truth about it — not for only our lives but those beyond our own.

 So what happens when black lives [don’t] matter, sexism and the academic industrial complex collides?